aakashsh1201/Zomato-Dataset-Analysis/README.md

 # Zomato-Dataset-Analysis
-This repository depicts analyzing of one the most crowded dataset that can be with added visualizations, helpful in making data driven decisions.
+This repository depicts analyzing of one the most crowded dataset that can be, with added visualizations.
+Thus, helpful in making data driven decisions.